This Is Birth: A Documentary by Lisa Ling - Baby Chick

 Far from critiquing the birth choices of individual women, Ling dives into the systems behind the rising cesarean section rates in the United States.
 The matrix of hospital business models, insurance reimbursement policies, convenience and efficiency of modern surgery, and the medical training that obstetricians receive intertwine to create the 32% cesarean rate we have seen in the United States since 2009.2 This is well above the 10-15% rate recommended by the World Health Organization.3

 Expanding from her own experiences, Ling explores the options available for American women today.
 Both professionals and other mothers alike constantly critique our choices.
-Choose to freeze your eggs or have your baby at home.
-Use a surrogate.
+You can choose to freeze your eggs, have your baby at home, or use a surrogate.
 No matter your choice, someone will have something to say about how you are building your family.

 Ling uses her voice as a celebrity journalist to put faces and names behind the stories of women doing things differently.
 Some giving birth with Certified Professional Midwives.
 Others choosing to delay motherhood and utilize modern technology.
 And others are finding alternative routes to conceiving a child.
 Her compelling questions help to put into perspective the individuality of family for each of us.
 Circumstances and choices may differ, but a deep and compelling sense of love and community is at the heart of all this.